Last updated in October 2020

 27. Sign-up for customer reward programs

 Programs like Tesco Clubcard will often send you vouchers for discounts or let you exchange points for rewards.
-If you sign-up to every single reward program you can find, there is a huge potential for savings.
+If you sign-up for every single reward program you can find, there is a huge potential for savings.

 28. Buy quality that lasts longer